bdschi1/llm-long-short-arena/README.md

 - Multiple models and agent frameworks.
 - Automated scoring scripts.
 - More sectors (e.g., healthcare, tech) and more complex portfolio cases.

+---

+## Future directions (placeholders)

+Planned extensions for this project include:

+- **Continuous / Bayesian conviction tracking** – moving from discrete 1–5
+  scores to a continuous conviction scale that updates as new information, price moves, and portfolio risk contributions change.
+The idea is to treat conviction as a prior that gets updated over time and translates directly into position size and risk units.
+- **Risk-budget-aware sizing models** – explicitly linking conviction to a finite risk budget in a long/short book, where gross, net, factor, and idiosyncratic contributions are all expressed in risk units rather than notional exposure.
+- **Event-path-based analytics** – modeling event paths (earnings, clinical readouts, product launches, regulatory decisions, etc.) and tracking how conviction and sizing change along each path as new information arrives.